 Le lien vers cette page a été envoyé avec succès aux destinataires.

-CSG and CRDS on Business and Alternative Revenues
+CSG and CRDS on activity and replacement income

-The CSG (generalised social contribution) and the CRDS (contribution to the repayment of social debt) are levied on income from employment and on replacement income (unemployment benefits, retirement pensions, etc.).
-Rates vary depending on the situation.
+The CSG (generalized social contribution) and the CRDS (contribution to the repayment of social debt) are levied on working income (salary, income of the self-employed, etc.) and on replacement income (unemployment benefits, retirement pensions, etc.).
+Rates vary by situation.
 Some income is exempt.

 What applies to you ?